 In order to do a fresh install of Windows 10 on your computer you need a valid Windows 10, 8.1, 8 or 7 product key and a Windows 10 DVD or USB installation media.

-If you don't have a Windows 10 installation media, you can create one by following the instructions given on these articles:
+If you don't have a Windows 10 USB installation media, you can create one by following the instructions given on this article:

 Step 2.
 Modify Boot Order in BIOS settings.

 1. Power On your computer and press “DEL” or “F1” or “F2” or “F10” key to enter BIOS (CMOS) setup utility. *

 * Note: The way to enter into BIOS Settings depends on the computer manufacturer.
 If your computer supports UEFI, press the the corresponding button according to your computer’s manufacturer instructions. (e.g. In Sony Vaio laptops that support UEFI, you have to press the “ASSIST” key on your laptop, while your laptop is Powered-OFF).

 2. In BIOS menu, find the “Boot Order” setting.
 This setting is commonly found in the”Advanced BIOS Features” menu.

 3. At “Boot Order” setting, set the USB disk (e.g. USB-HDD) as the first boot device if you have created a Windows 10 USB installation media or set your DVD drive as the first boot device if you have created a Windows 10 DVD installation media.

 1. Place the Windows 10 installation media on your computer.

 2. When prompted press Enter to boot from CD or DVD.